freeCodeCamp/freeCodeCamp/curriculum/challenges/english/20-upcoming-python/learn-list-comprehension-by-building-a-case-converter-program/657efdcf7fe23b76c0cff9ec.md

 # --description--

-Add an `else` statement on the same level as the existing `if` statement inside the `for` loop.
-Add characters that are already in lowercase to the list of converted characters inside the body of the `else` statement.
+Add an `else` clause on the same level as the existing `if` statement inside the `for` loop.
+Add characters that are already in lowercase to the list of converted characters inside the body of the `else` clause.

 # --hints--